vithun97/vithun97/README.md

 # About Me

-I am a data engineer with over 2 years of professional experience and a **Google Cloud Professional Data Engineer** certification.
+I am an experienced Business Intelligence Engineer with over 2.5 years of expertise in developing and implementing data-driven solutions to drive business growth and optimize operations.
 I specialize in developing and building scalable data pipelines using Python, **Hadoop Ecosystem**, Exploratory Data Analysis, Structured Machine Learning algorithms, and **Power BI Visualization**.
 My expertise includes data collection, cleaning, integration, processing, and visualization using python libraries such as **PySpark, Pandas, NumPy, and Shell**.

 I have a solid understanding of **ELT and ETL principles**, and am proficient in **SQL, AWS Redshift, and Snowflake** with a strong background in data warehousing concepts.
 I also possess advanced skills in Excel and working knowledge in JIRA and Linux.